MicrosoftDocs/well-architected/well-architected/azure-vmware/application-platform.md

 ##### Recommendations

 - Carefully plan how you use VM-host affinity policies.
-Consider alternative solutions when possible, such as load balancing, resource pools in vSphere, distributed databases, containerization, and availability zones.
+Consider alternative solutions when possible, such as load balancing, resource pools in VMware vSphere, distributed databases, containerization, and availability zones.
 - Regularly monitor resource utilization and performance to identify any imbalances or issues.
 - Opt for a VM placement strategy that's balanced and flexible.
 This approach helps you maximize resource utilization while maintaining high availability and ensuring compliance with licensing requirements.
 - Test and validate your VM-host affinity configurations to ensure that they align with your application's specific requirements and that they don't negatively impact overall performance and resilience.